Jay0494/Freebees-project/README.md

 - **Performance Tuning:** I refined queries to handle large datasets smoothly and deliver results faster.

 ### **3. Analysis and Insights**

-The heart of the project was the analysis:
+The heart of the project is:
 -  Identifying customers at risk of churning.

   ## INSIGHTS